20 of the Best Winter Wedding Bouquets

 5. Simple Winter Wedding Bouquets for Minimalistic Brides

-If you crave minimalism, then simple winter wedding bouquets are perfect!
+If you crave minimalism, simple winter wedding bouquets are perfect!
 Scaled-back arrangements also work well for elopements and micro weddings.
-The base can be designed with greens in mind, and then add holiday toned blooms for a lovely mini-bouquet.
+The base can be designed with greens in mind, and holiday-toned blooms can be added for a lovely mini-bouquet.

 Intimate White Wedding During Coronavirus | Hill City Bride Virginia Weddings